Historic counties of England: 1889

 When the first county councils were set up in 1889, they covered newly created entities known as administrative counties.
 Several historic subdivisions with separate county administrations were also created administrative counties, particularly the separate ridings of Yorkshire, the separate parts of Lincolnshire, and the East and West divisions of Sussex.
 The Local Government Act 1888 also contained wording to create both a new "administrative county" and a "county" of London, and to ensure that the county boroughs which were created at the same time continued for non-administrative purposes to be part of the county which they geographically lay.
 These counties were to be used "for all purposes, whether sheriff, lieutenant, custos rotulorum, justices, militia, coroner, or other".
 The effect was that new county boroughs which were counties corporate retained their status as separate counties.
 In retrospect, these "statutory" counties can be identified as the predecessors of the ceremonial counties of England.
 The censuses of 1891, 1901 and 1911 provided figures for the "ancient counties".

 Several towns are historically divided between counties, including Banbury, Burton upon Trent, Newmarket, Peterborough, Royal Tunbridge Wells, Royston, Stamford, Tamworth, Todmorden, Warrington and Wisbech.
 In Newmarket and Tamworth the historic county boundary runs right up the middle of the high street; in Royal Tunbridge Wells the historic county boundary had a theatre (now the Corn Exchange) built right on it, with the actors playing in Sussex to an audience in Kent; and in Todmorden, the historically fractious border between Lancashire and Yorkshire (the river known as Walsden Water) had Todmorden Town Hall built right on top of it on a culvert tunnel, dividing the hall down the middle between the two counties – a division reflected in its architecture.
 The 1888 Act ensured that every urban sanitary district would be considered to be part of a single county.
 This principle was maintained in the 20th century: when county boroughs such as Birmingham, Manchester, Reading and Sheffield expanded into neighbouring counties, the area added became associated with the county borough's geographic county.
-However, this principle was not applied to Stockport or Cardiff, which remained divided, the latter even divided between Wales and England (until 1972, when the territory of historic county of Monmouthshire, previously legally regarded as part of England, was instead assigned to Wales).
+This principle was not, however, applied to Stockport or Cardiff, which remained divided, the latter even divided between Wales and England (from 1938 Cardiff included Rumney in the territory of the historic county of Monmouthshire, which was legally regarded as part of England until 1972 when it was instead assigned to Wales).